simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_adaptivity_test.rst

 :link_to_translation:`zh_CN:[中文]`

-The Wi-Fi Adaptivity Test is used to evaluate the proactive adaptability of Wi-Fi devices in an interference environment, mainly for SRRC, CE and other certifications.
+The Wi-Fi Adaptivity Test simulates various network conditions and loads to access device's real-time adjustments in transmission rate, channel selection, and power levels, optimizing overall network performance and stability.

 .. note::